Corfu: Venetian rule

 Thirty-four years later, in August 1571, Ottoman forces returned for yet another attempt to conquer the island.
 Having seized Parga and Mourtos from the Greek mainland side, they attacked the Paxi islands.
-Subsequently they landed on Corfu's southeast shore and established a large beachhead all the way from the southern tip of the island at Lefkimi to Ipsos in Corfu's eastern midsection.
+Subsequently they landed on Corfu's southeast shore and established a large beachhead all the way from the southern tip of the island at Lefkimmi to Ipsos in Corfu's eastern midsection.
 These areas were thoroughly pillaged as in past encounters.
 Nevertheless the city castle stood firm again, a testament to Corfiot-Venetian steadfastness as well as the Venetian castle-building engineering skills.
 Another castle, Angelokastro, situated on the northwest coast near Palaiokastritsa (Greek: Παλαιοκαστρίτσα meaning Old Castle place) and located on particularly steep and rocky terrain, also held out.
 The castle is a tourist attraction today.

 These defeats in the east and the west of the island proved decisive, and the Ottomans abandoned their siege and departed.
 Two years later they repeated their attempt.
 Coming from Africa after a victorious campaign, they landed in Corfu and wreaked havoc on rural areas.
 Following a counterattack by the Venetian-Corfiot forces, the Ottoman troops were forced to leave the city sailing away.

 The second great siege of Corfu took place in 1716, during the last Ottoman–Venetian War (1714–18).
 After the conquest of the Peloponnese in 1715, the Ottoman fleet appeared in Buthrotum opposite Corfu.
 On 8 July the Ottoman fleet, carrying 33,000 men, sailed to Corfu from Buthrotum and established a beachhead at Ipsos.
 The same day, the Venetian fleet encountered the Ottoman fleet off the Corfu Channel and defeated it in the ensuing naval battle.
 On 19 July, after taking a few outlying forts, the Ottoman army reached the hills around the city of Corfu and laid siege to it.
 Despite repeated assaults and heavy fighting, the Ottomans were unable to breach the defences and were forced to raise the siege after 22 days.
 The 5,000 Venetians and foreign mercenaries, together with 3,000 Corfiotes, under the leadership of Count von der Schulenburg who commanded the defence of the island, were victorious once more.
 The success was owed in no small part to the extensive fortifications, where Venetian castle engineering had proven itself once again against considerable odds.
 The repulse of the Ottomans was widely celebrated in Europe, Corfu being seen as a bastion of Western civilization against the Ottoman tide.
 Today, however, this role is often relatively unknown or ignored, but was celebrated in Juditha triumphans by the Venetian composer Antonio Vivaldi.